fangq/mcx/README.txt

 C9586: completed photons for this thread
 J   15: number of jumps (scattering events)
 W 0.943725: current photon packet weight
-(P25.869 30.965  1.877): current photon pisition
+(P25.869 30.965  1.877): current photon position
 T 3.864e-11: accumulative propagation time
 L 1.265: remaining scattering length for the current jump
 3035790080: the random number state

 The above thread info is for debugging purposes.
+The total number of threads to be printed can be specified using the "-p" option.